|Photo Credit: Working Girl / 20th Century Fox|

 Though cliche and a little imperfect, Working Girl is a Cinderella story sprinkled with workplace sexism.
 McGill wants more than anything to prove her worth, share her ideas without a co-worker taking the credit and simply move on up the latter.
 Her age, gender and lack of former education hold her ambition hostage.
-In the most drastic ways like dressing up in her boss' clothing and setting up meetings with executives out of her professional league, she becomes her own fairy godmother.
+In the most drastic ways like dressing up in her boss's clothing and setting up meetings with executives out of her professional league, she becomes her own fairy godmother.
 Women can be successful in a few different ways: stepping on people to stay atop the ladder, playing the game, or accepting their lot in life; using fashion, contacts, and an open ear as an opportunity to make their stamp.

 The script isn't perfect, but it's a fun little romp to see who or when someone will catch onto Tess' extreme scheme.
 While posing as her boss, she has insatiable chemistry with the ever-charismatic Jack and tries to dodge other increasingly suspicious employees.
-Time isn't on her side as she cleverly pushes her ideas to the finishing line but risks people finding out the truth: she's just a secretary.
+Time isn't on her side as she cleverly pushes her ideas to the finishing line but risks people finding out she's just a secretary.

 Right away, Tess feels relatable, someone (a woman) who wants to work without involving sexual politics.
 This is primarily accomplished by Griffith as Tess; she's very subtle as a comedienne, quirky, and a fresh face that even now one would be interested in watching out for.
 You can see where she gets it as the daughter to Tippi Hedren, and Griffith's daughter Dakota Johnson carries the mantle now.
 As a second generation movie star, Griffith shares great chemistry with Harrison Ford whose dapper charm still holds up in the charisma department like hunks Clark Gable and Cary Grant.